9Tpercentmon/swbf2_loadremover/README.md

 6. Back on the **Livesplit** window, Right-click again and go **Compare Against > Game Time**
 7. If have already inserted all the splits you want, you are already set to go 😄

-You can also check this video showing how to do it:
+You can also check this video showing how to do it: [sorry, I still need to make one :P]

 **Important note:** if you have already added the autosplitter through the **Layout** option, you should remove it from the layout so it won't have any conflict.